 If the winning supplier is a non-Israeli company, the supplier may provide a non-digital guarantee.
 A non-Israeli company is required to register in Israel as a foreign company according to the Israel Tax Authority’s procedure.

-The provisions of Section 12 of the engagement agreement will apply to the Performance Guarantee, including on the matter of the expiration time of the guarantee.
+The provisions of Section 12 of the engagement agreement will apply to the Performance Guarantee, including on the matter of the expiration time of the guarantee.Error!
+Reference source not found.

 Signing of the agreement

-If the supplier does not show the confirmations and documents set forth above within 30 workdays of the day of the notice of its win, the Division will be allowed to cancel its win notice.
+If the supplier does not show the confirmations and documents set forth above within 45 workdays of the day of the notice of its win, the Division will be allowed to cancel its win notice.
+It is subject to advance notice in writing and granting the right of argument to the supplier.

 After completion of the missing details in the engagement agreement by the Division, the Division will add its signature to the document and will issue the supplier a purchase order signed by the authorized signatories of the Division, subject to completion of the tasks set forth in Sections 6.1-6.2 above.